 Making Sense of all the Visual Data on the Internet

-The explosion of images and videos on the internet, via services such as social media and YouTube, is making Computer Vision increasingly relevant as we need to develop automated algorithms to organise and understand the billions of images and videos out there.
+The explosion of images and videos on the internet, via services such as social media and YouTube, is making Computer Vision increasingly relevant as there is a need to develop automated algorithms to organise and understand the vast amount of images and videos out there.

-State-of-the-art Computer Vision algorithms are employed every time you search for an image on Google.
+State-of-the-art Computer Vision algorithms are employed every time you search for an image on Google, for example.
 Initially, the search engine retrieved images based on their textual descriptions.
 However, Google’s algorithms now analyse the actual pixels of an image to return the best results whilst also filtering out indecent content.
 Similarly, Facebook has face recognition algorithms which help to identify and tag people in photographs.
-(Similar face recognition systems are also employed in airports and security systems).
+This facial recognition software is very similar to the face recognition systems that are also employed in airports and security systems.

 Enabling Autonomous Robots and Vehicles

-Computer Vision algorithms are employed extensively in driverless vehicles and autonomous robots, since it enables them to understand their surrounding environment.
+Computer Vision algorithms are used extensively in driverless vehicles and autonomous robots, as this technology enables them to perceive and understand their surrounding environment.

 One of the key problems in autonomous navigation is Semantic Image Segmentation.
 To avoid obstacles, robots need to know precisely where objects are.
 The task of Semantic Segmentation involves labelling every single pixel in an image with its object category to provide this fine-grained knowledge to robots.
-An online demo of such a system, where you can try out your own images, is available here.
-[Disclaimer: This is work done by my research group].
+There’s actually an online demo of such a system, where you can try out your own images.

-Another problem is that photographs are only a two-dimensional representation of the world.
-As humans, we are easily able to tell which objects are in front of each other, and have a rough estimate of how far away things are from each other.
-A big branch of active Computer Vision research is devoted to the field of 3D reconstruction – which involves recreating three-dimensional representations of the world (and this is a field of Computer Vision which does not make much use of Machine Learning but rather theory from optics and mathematics).
+Another complex problem within the Computer Vision field is that photographs are only a two-dimensional representation of the world.
+As humans, we are easily able to understand the differing depths of various objects, as well as their relational depth to one another.
+A prominent branch of active Computer Vision research is devoted to the field of 3D reconstruction – which involves recreating three-dimensional representations of the world (and this is a field of Computer Vision which does not make much use of Machine Learning but rather theory from optics and mathematics).
 3D reconstruction algorithms allow robots to build detailed 3D maps of the environment which they are exploring.
-If you are interested, the source code for an open-source reconstruction engine can be found here.
+If you are interested, there is source code for an open-source reconstruction engine.

 Helping the partially sighted to see